Meraki-Solutions/green-state/README.md

 For a full reference of GreenState's API please visit [https://symbioticlabs.github.io/green-state/](https://symbioticlabs.github.io/green-state/)

-## Basic Example
+## State Objects

-The state of your app is stored in State objects which also provide methods for changing the state.
+When you use GreenState, the state of your app is stored in State objects, which can be subscribed to and also provide methods for changing the state.
+The only requirement for a State object to work with GreenState is that it implements this simple interface:
-A State object is any javascript object that meets a simple interface, but most of the time it extends the State class provided by GreenState.

 ```js
 const myState = {